AI-and-the-Web-UOS/Search-Server/README.md

 - `||u||` represents the L2 norm (magnitude) of vector `u`.

 #### Vector Ordering by Cosine Similarity
-To rank search results, sort website titles represented as vectors {v₁, v₂, ..., vₖ} by their cosine similarity to the user's query vector `t`.
+To rank search results, we sort website titles represented as vectors {v₁, v₂, ..., vₖ} by their cosine similarity to the user's query vector `t`.
 The ordering is done in descending order based on the similarity value:

 ```
 Sort vectors {v₁, v₂, ..., vₖ} by S(vᵢ, t) in descending order: